Student Group Guide

 GSD student groups that wish to be recognized and eligible for GSD funding and other resources must not maintain external bank accounts apart from those held at HUECU.

-If your group is interested in applying to hold a HUECU bank account, an application form will be available in Engage.
+If your group is interested in applying to hold a HUECU bank account, an application form is available in Engage.
 Please note that these accounts are made available when a group demonstrates a need for such an account, and are not standard issue for most groups.
+Most groups do not have a need for their own separate HUECU account.

 Programs involving Minors